Menferel/Data_science_projects/time_series_ML/README.md

-La compañía Sweet Lift Taxi ha recopilado datos históricos sobre pedidos de taxis en los aeropuertos.
-Para atraer a más conductores durante las horas pico, necesitamos predecir la cantidad de pedidos de taxis para la próxima hora.
-Para esto, es necesario la creación de un modelo.
+Sweet Lift Taxi has collected historical data on taxi requests at airports.
+To attract more drivers during peak hours, we need to predict the number of taxi requests for the next hour.
+This requires creating a model.

-- Datos: Registros históricos de pedidos de taxi muestreados en intervalos de una hora.
+- Data: Historical records of taxi requests sampled at hourly intervals.
-- Librerías: Pandas, numpy, matplotlib, time, statsmodel, lightgbm, sklearn (métricas, modelos y otros).
+- Libraries: Pandas, numpy, matplotlib, time, statsmodel, lightgbm, sklearn (metrics, models, and others).
-- Resultado: Modelo predictivo capaz de estimar la demanda horaria, permitiendo gestionar recursos y maximizar la eficiencia operativa en horas pico.
+- Output: Predictive model capable of estimating hourly demand, allowing for resource management and maximizing operational efficiency during peak hours.

 Link: https://github.com/Menferel/Data_science_projects/blob/main/time_series_ML/time_series_ML.ipynb